24 Preludes and Fugues, op.87

 Thanks, Karen, for those links!

 Emil Gilels’ interpretation — well, that’s a different league!
 That was at the peak of Gilels’ career and abilities.
 The YouTube comment is certainly right in calling this titanic—it is monumental!
 If I were to rate this recording, I would compare it to Melnikov rather than Ashkenazy.
 However, it isn’t easy to make a fair comparison: technically, there are 55 years of evolution between these two recordings.
-Plus, Gilels has met Shostakovich and lived in the Sovjet period; Melnikov was two when Shostakovich died.
-He was 10 when Gorbatchev proclaimed Glasnost and Perestroika.
-He did spend a lot of time and effort in studying the sources, to find out about the circumstances under which op.87 was written.
+Plus, Gilels has met Shostakovich and lived in the Soviet period.
+Melnikov was two years old when Shostakovich died.
+He was 10 when Gorbachev proclaimed Glasnost and Perestroika.
+However, he did spend a lot of time and effort in studying the sources, to find out about the circumstances under which op.87 was written.

 How Do They Differ?

 Apart from that, the two pianists use a completely different approach to these compositions.
 Gilels’ interpretation is an explosion of free-flowing emotions and force.
 Melnikov is more controlled, with more focus on transparency and clarity.
 As stated above, I feel that he tries hard to remain “objective”; Gilels is definitely much more subjective.
 I haven’t seen the score, but I haven’t heard any other pianist make such a strong rallentando towards the end of this Prelude.
 In the ff and fff parts the recording equipment clearly produces distortions (as does the piano!).